aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

 Gets the collection of merged cells.

+**Remarks**

 In this collection, each item is a [CellArea](../../com.aspose.cells/cellarea) structure which represents an area of merged cells.

 **Returns:**
 java.util.ArrayList